soap/laravel-workflow-process/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/soap/laravel-workflow-process/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/soap/laravel-workflow-process/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/soap/laravel-workflow-process.svg?style=flat-square)](https://packagist.org/packages/soap/laravel-workflow-process)

 Using [Zerodahero's Laravel Workflow (based on Symfony Workflow)](https://github.com/zerodahero/laravel-workflow) to handle state-transition workflow is great.
-However, coding transition guard in event is hard.
-This package provides a simple way, you can add Symfony Expression Language as a transition guard for each transition.
-This configuration must provided in transiton metadata using 'guard' as a key.
+However, coding transition guards in events is hard.
+This package provides a simple way; you can add Symfony Expression Language as a transition guard for each transition.
+This configuration must be provided in transition metadata using the 'guard' key.
-This package subscribes for all workflows' transition guard events and uses provided Symfony Expression Language to allow to block the transition.
+The package subscribes for all workflows' transition guard events and uses the provided Symfony Expression Language to allow or block the transition.

 ## Support me
-Any recommendation, pull request are welcome.
-It is great if you sponsor me if you found my work is valuable.
+Any recommendation or pull request is welcome.
+It is great if you sponsor me if you find my work valuable.

 ## Installation